department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 ### As a surviving child, can I get compensation from VA?

-If you’re a surviving child, you can get compensation if you fit the below descriptions.
+If you’re a surviving child, you can get compensation if one of the below descriptions is true for you.

 **Both of these must must describe you:**
 - You aren’t married, **and**